sharma2ananya/linkedin-connections-email-extractor/README.md

 # linkedin-email-extractor
 ### A node web scraper to extract your linkedin connection emails
-*Currently not being actively maintained, but open to Pull Requests.*

 ## Important Note
 Scraping data off of LinkedIn is against their [User Agreement](https://www.linkedin.com/legal/user-agreement).
 This is purely intended for educational purposes.